By: Nancy B. Swigert*, M.A., CCC-SLP, BCS-S

 Many insurance companies will cover the evaluation and treatment services.
 The speech-language pathologist can help you figure out the specifics of your plan.

-*In addition to Nancy Swigert’s many accomplishments and long term commitment to this field of research and treatment, she is the current Board Chair of the Specialty Board on Swallowing and Swallowing Disorders.
+*In addition to Nancy Swigert’s many accomplishments and long term commitment to this field of research and treatment, she is the past Board Chair of the Specialty Board on Swallowing and Swallowing Disorders.
 She is also on the Medical Advisory board of the National Foundation of Swallowing Disorders.